Wang Dulu

-Wang Baoxiang (王葆祥; 1909 – 12 February 1977), was a Chinese mystery, science fiction, and wuxia romance novelist who wrote under the pseudonym Wang Dulu (王度庐 (王度廬)).
+Wang Baoxiang (王葆祥; 1909 – 12 February 1977) was a Chinese mystery, science fiction, and wuxia romance novelist who wrote under the pseudonym Wang Dulu (王度庐 (王度廬)).
 Wang is also known by the courtesy name Xiaoyu (霄羽).

 In the West he is best known for his series of interlinked novels, the Crane-Iron Series, which includes Crouching Tiger, Hidden Dragon.
 The novel has been adapted to film and television several times, most notably the award-winning film adaptation of the same name directed by Ang Lee.

 Early life

 Wang was born in 1909 in Beijing to a poor family of Bannerman background.
 (His ancestors were ethnic Han Chinese adopted into the Manchu Eight Banners.)
 He worked as an editor for a newspaper agency, and as a clerk for a merchant association before becoming a writer.
 He is reported to have been self-educated.
 However, he graduated high school in 1924, and worked infrequently as a teacher until he moved to Beijing in 1931.
 He also worked as freelance editor and journalist.

 He and Li Danquan were married in 1935.
 They had three children.
-Some sources credit Li as a working as journalist or editor at Minyabao (民意报), a daily newspaper, where Wang also worked.
+Some sources credit Li as working as journalist or editor at Minyabao (民意报), a daily newspaper, where Wang also worked.

 Career

-Wang wrote more than twenty novels from 1931 to 1949, though some sources attribute as many fifty novels to him.
+Wang wrote more than twenty novels from 1931 to 1949, though some sources attribute as many as fifty novels to him.
 Most of his earlier works were detective and mystery novels.

 He began writing wuxia novels after moving to Qingdao, sometime before 1938.
 From 1939 to 1949, Wang produced as many as thirty-six wuxia novels.

 Crane-Iron Series

 Wang's most popular works are collectively referred to as the Crane-Iron Series (鶴鐵系列), named after the first characters in the titles of the first and last installments in the series.
-The series’ five novels chronicle the struggles of four generations of youxia (游侠 (遊俠)), often translated as wandering heroes.
+The series' five novels chronicle the struggles of four generations of youxia (游侠 (遊俠)), often translated as wandering heroes.
 Each novel contains elements which link it with the others.

 Portions or possibly all of the novels may have been serialized.
 The following titles are arranged in internal chronological order rather than by their publication date: